pydanny/pydanny-event-notes/SCALE10x/python-decorators.rst

 It's all good- Decorating Python like Martha Stewart
 =====================================================================

 .. note:: Had to speak up because people were beginning to ask off-topic questions.
-If the speaker lets you ask questions during the talk, please stay on topic.
+After that the questions were dead on.
+Note to talk attendees: If the speaker lets you ask questions during the talk, please stay on topic.

 * by Matt Harrison
 * http://twitter.com/_mharrison_